mathewvaughan/orbital/README.md

 - I want to build a rest API using FastAPI
 - I will try not to use a database because this is a read only app and it will save time
-- Order of imnplementation of features:
+- Order of implementation of features:
-    - Handle list endpoint
+    - Handle list endpoint ✅
     - Handle pagination
     - Handle custom page size pagination
     - Handle detail endpoint